Paley-Wiener theorems for a p-adic spherical variety: The Harish-Chandra Schwartz space

 \begin{proof} Indeed, $\mathfrak z^\temp(X)$ acts by continuous $G$-automorphisms on the right hand side of \eqref{HCtheoremeq} or \eqref{HCtheorem2eq}, and the action is characterized by the stated property. \end{proof}

 We complete this section by formulating an extension of the properties of Bernstein and scattering maps from the discrete components of Harish-Chandra Schwartz spaces to the whole space.
-The proof is straightforward given Theorem \ref{HCtheorem} and the associativity/composition properties of these maps, and is left to the reader:
+For the proof, we point the reader to the proof of Theorem \ref{smoothextension}, which will be completely analogous.